-Regulators have also taken and proposed various actions to facilitate an SPOE strategy under the U.S. Bankruptcy Code, the orderly liquidation authority or other resolution regimes.
+Regulators have taken and proposed various actions to facilitate an SPOE strategy under the U.S. Bankruptcy Code, the orderly liquidation authority or other resolution regimes.

-For example, the Federal Reserve has established rules that impose contractual requirements on certain qualified financial contracts ("covered QFCs") to which U.S. G-SIBs, including Morgan Stanley, and its subsidiaries are parties.
-The OCC has also established rules that impose substantively identical requirements on national banks that are subsidiaries of U.S. G-SIBs, including Morgan Stanley's U.S. Bank Subsidiaries, as well as certain other institutions (together with the entities covered by the Federal Reserve's rules, the "covered entities").
-Under these rules, covered QFCs must expressly provide that transfer restrictions and default rights against covered entities are limited to the same extent as they would be under the Federal Deposit Insurance Act of 1950 and Title II of the Dodd-Frank Act and their implementing regulations.
+In September 2017, the Federal Reserve issued a final rule that would impose contractual requirements on certain qualified financial contracts ("covered QFCs") to which U.S. G-SIBs, including Morgan Stanley, and its subsidiaries are parties.
+The OCC issued a final rule in November 2017 that imposes substantively identical requirements on national banks that are subsidiaries of U.S. G-SIBs, including Morgan Stanley's U.S. Bank Subsidiaries, as well as certain other institutions (together with the entities covered by the Federal Reserve final rule, the "covered entities").
+Under the Federal Reserve's and OCC's final rules, covered QFCs must generally expressly provide that transfer restrictions and default rights against covered entities are limited to the same extent as they would be under the Federal Deposit Insurance Act of 1950 and Title II of the Dodd-Frank Act and their implementing regulations.
 In addition, covered QFCs may not, among other things, permit the exercise of any cross-default right against covered entities based on an affiliate's entry into insolvency, resolution or similar proceedings, subject to certain creditor protections.
-There is a phased-in compliance schedule based on counterparty type, and the first compliance date was 1 January 2019.
+There is a phased-in compliance schedule based on counterparty type, with the first compliance date of January 1, 2019.

 Cyber and Information Security Risk Management.
 As a general matter, the financial services industry faces increased global regulatory focus regarding cyber and information security risk management practices.
-Many aspects of Morgan Stanley's businesses are subject to cybersecurity legal and regulatory requirements enacted by U.S. federal and state governments and other non-U.S. jurisdictions in the Americas, Europe, the Middle East, Africa and Asia.
+Many aspects of Morgan Stanley's businesses are subject to cybersecurity legal and regulatory requirements enacted by U.S. federal and state governments and other non-U.S. jurisdictions in Europe and Asia.
 These laws are aimed at codifying basic cybersecurity protections and mandating data breach notification requirements.

-Morgan Stanley's businesses are also subject to privacy and data protection information security legal requirements concerning the use and protection of certain personal information.
-For example, the General Data Protection Regulation ("GDPR") became effective in the E.U. on 25 May 2018 as a replacement for the E.U.
+Certain of Morgan Stanley's businesses are also subject to privacy and data protection information security legal requirements concerning the use and protection of certain customer information.
+For example, the General Data Protection Regulation (GDPR) is scheduled to become effective in the E.U. on May 25, 2018 as a replacement for the E.U.
 Data Protection Directive.
 The GDPR imposes mandatory breach notification obligations, including significant fines for noncompliance, enhanced governance and accountability requirements and has extraterritorial impact.
-In addition, other jurisdictions have adopted or are proposing GDPR or similar standards, such as California, Australia, Singapore, Japan, Colombia, Argentina, India, Turkey, Hong Kong, Brazil, Russia and Switzerland.
+In addition, other jurisdictions have adopted or are proposing GDPR or similar standards, such as Australia, Singapore, Japan, Columbia, Argentina, India, Turkey, Hong Kong and Switzerland.